cshbli/ML-CV-AI/LLM/HuggingFace.md

 ```
 It will show your environment details and confirm if everything is set up correctly.

+## safetensors

+Safetensors is a file format designed to store and load machine learning model weights (tensors) in a secure and efficient manner.
+It was developed as an alternative to formats like Pickle (.pkl), which can pose security risks due to their ability to execute arbitrary code when loading untrusted files.
+Safetensors addresses these concerns by providing a safer, faster, and more lightweight way to handle model weights, particularly for frameworks like PyTorch and TensorFlow.

 ## transformers library

 The Hugging Face [transformers](https://github.com/huggingface/transformers) library is a high-level Python framework built for natural language processing tasks.
 It provides a unified API for accessing pre-trained transformer models like BERT, GPT, and others.